cartheur/Emotion-Classification-Ravdess/README.md

 # Emotion-Classification-Ravdess

+To use models like this in my preferred computing language https://stackoverflow.com/questions/66710421/how-can-i-use-pytorch-model-in-c

 # The project

 The scope of this project is to create a classifier to predict the emotions of the speaker starting from an audio file.